General Conditions of Sale

 Private Collection Auction Terms

-SPECIAL NOTES: All items must be collected from Howth, Co.
-Dublin, by appointment, between 18th-20th April (10:30am-1:00pm and 2:00pm-4:30pm) if you buy lot(s) and are unable to collect during this time they will be forfeit, but you will still be charged.
+SPECIAL NOTES: All items must be collected from the specified venue, by appointment, between the specified times.
+If you buy lot(s) and are unable to collect during this time they will be forfeit, but you will still be charged.
 By registering to bid you agree to these terms.

 INFORMATION FOR PURCHASERS | This sale is subject to the terms and conditions of sale as listed online and agreed to upon registration for each auction.